 Firstly, Companies Spend Heavily on Branding Efforts

 Branding efforts, after all, typically account for a large part of the company marketing budget.
-And, marketing budgets in turn account for a large part of overall spending in many companies.
+Marketing budgets, in turn, account for a large part of overall spending in many companies.

 Gartner Group1 and Vital Design2 analysts, for instance, estimate that technology companies on average spend about 10-12% of their sales revenues on marketing.
 Some companies, such as Oracle, spend as much as 20% of revenues on marketing.
 And a few others spend much more: Twitter spends 44% of revenues on marketing, while Salesforce spends 53%.

-Note especially that branding objectives and branding activities are center stage throughout each of the traditional four P's in marketing—promotion, product, placement, and pricing.
-It is reasonable to conclude, therefore, that much of this spending is rightly seen as the firm's investment in branding.
+Note especially that branding objectives and branding activities are center-stage throughout each of the traditional four P's in marketing—promotion, product, placement, and pricing.
+It is reasonable to conclude, therefore, that much of this spending is seen truly as the firm's investment in branding.